-2014 CAMPAIGN European Year for Reconciling Work and Family Life will have four core themes which aim to ensure work family life balance, improve social integration, address child and family poverty and provide quality employment which will include care services, satisfactory wages, job security and working conditions which acknowledge family life.
-The 2014 European Year aims to continue pursuing previous policy aims such as 2010 the European Year for Combating Poverty and Social Exclusion, 2011 the European Year of Volunteering, 2012 the European Year of Active Ageing and Solidarity between Generations, and 2013 the European Year of Citizens.
-The 2014 European Year also aims to fulfil the following objectives: to increase awareness of European and EU Member states reconciliation policies, to seek new political commitment to respond to familial challenges, to initiate social engagement and good practices on family and work life reconciliation policies, and to evaluate and encourage family friendly policies and their implementation.
+2014 CAMPAIGN for Reconciling Work and Family Life in Europe will have four cor themes which aim to ensure work family life balance, improve social integration, address child and family poverty and provide quality employment which will include care services, satisfactory wages, job security and working conditions which acknowledge family life.
+The 2014 Campaign aims to continue pursuing previous policy aims such as 2010 the European Year for Combating Poverty and Social Exclusion, 2011 the European Year of Volunteering, 2012 the European Year of Active Ageing and Solidarity between Generations, and 2013-2014 the European Years of Citizens.
+The 2014 Campaign also aims to fulfil the following objectives: to increase awareness of European and EU Member states reconciliation policies, to seek new political commitment to respond to familial challenges, to initiate social engagement and good practices on family and work life reconciliation policies, and to evaluate and encourage family friendly policies and their implementation.

 Updates on the campaign's progress and analytical engagement with the relevant issues can be found on the blog and further information regarding the 2014 campaign and Confederation COFACE can be found on their website.